huijing/slides/webconf-asia-2017/README.md

 That's why we have a CSS Logical Properties specification, which introduces new CSS properties that are flow-relative equivalents of physical box model properties.
 Properties like that use `block-start` and `block-end` or `inline-start` and `inline-end` instead of left and right.
 This specification is in the thick of working draft status but I'm eager to see it developed and implemented.
 For now, support is kind of limited.

 So for my experiment, I also put in a writing mode switcher to toggle between vertical and horizontal layouts, I guess because I felt like it.
 The tricky part for that was getting the images to display correctly.
-I would have loved to have a media query for writing modes so I could layout my images accordingly, but that doesn't exist so I had to hack around it with transforms instead.
+I would have loved to have a media query for writing modes so I could layout my images accordingly with the picture element, but that doesn't exist so I had to hack around it with transforms instead.

 ### Mixed writing modes